 Often, the knee-jerk reaction when innovating is to rip and replace.
 To jettison the old systems and put in something modern.
 But this is not a viable solution when it comes to mainframes.
-According to The Wall Street Journal, no major bank has ever replaced their mainframe.
+According to The Wall Street Journal, no major bank has ever replaced its mainframe.
 Even if you could successfully replace it, the process would take years, if not decades to complete.
-Meanwhile competition moves on.
+Meanwhile, competition moves on.

 The answer is to transform your mainframe from an obstacle to an enabler of innovation.
 You do that by creating what IDC calls the connected mainframe.
 Put a digital wrapper around the legacy systems and innovate faster.

-GT Software’s Ivory Service Architect is the solution.
+Adaptigent’s Adaptive Integration Fabric is the solution.
 We enable companies to create APIs for the connected mainframe five to ten times faster than any other approach.
 Let us show you how.